 CURRENT STATION: Yaesu FT-1000D backed up by an Ameritron AL-80B amp.
 I work SSB, CW and digital modes of PSK, RTTY, Packet and JT65.
 A 40-foot tower supports HF antennas including a 2-element, 5-band Lightning Bolt QUAD at 45 feet, inverted V's for 40m and 80m, and a 2m "J" at 50 feet.
 I like to work "special events", so you may hear me in a pile-up now and then.
-I also work HF mobile on the way to work every day with an ICOM IC-706 MkIIG and High Sierra HS-1800 screwdriver antenna.
+I also work HF mobile with an ICOM IC-706 MkIIG and High Sierra HS-1800 screwdriver antenna.

-OTHER HOBBIES: Float tube and stream fishing for trout and bass, computer repair, radio-controlled sailplanes, camping and RV'ing, ARES and communications support for local events, and currently the Secretary at Sierra Foothills Amateur Radio Club (www.w6ek.org).
+OTHER HOBBIES: Float tube and stream fishing for trout and bass, computer repair, radio-controlled sailplanes, camping and RV'ing, ARES and communications support for local events, and currently a member of Sierra Foothills Amateur Radio Club (www.w6ek.org).

 BIO: Past ARRL Emergency Coordinator for Santa Cruz County while also serving as Assistant Commander in the Santa Cruz Police reserves.
-I'm a Vietnam veteran (active 68-70) as shipboard Radarman PO2, with 10 years total service in the Navy Reserves.
-I've enjoyed many career paths, but my favorite jobs have been technical in nature, working for Hewlett-Packard as a microwave technician, Grass Valley Group as a factory and field service manager in the television industry, and currently working for an International consulting firm with focus in many different market sectors (www.stantec.com).
+I'm a Vietnam veteran (active 68-70) serving as a shipboard Radarman PO2 with 10 years total service in the Navy Reserves.
+I've enjoyed many career paths, but my favorite jobs have been technical in nature; working for Hewlett-Packard as a microwave technician, Grass Valley Group as a factory and field service manager in the broadcast television industry.
+I'm now retired as of January 2015, enjoying life on my terms.